Using a high performance machine

 - leaving the instrument

-Starting with the mechanical maintenance, the first inspection involves the syringes, which provide the flow and deliver the sample.
-Syringes should not contain air bubbles and they must not leak.
+Starting with the mechanical maintenance, the first inspection involves the syringes and pumps, which provide the flow and deliver the sample.
+The syringes and tubing should not contain air bubbles and they must not leak.
 Then, an inspection of the injection port is done.
 Build-up of salt may occur and this must be washed away with water.
-The next step is to clean the vial dislodger (the arm that holds the vials down).
+If applicable, the next step is to clean the vial dislodger (the arm that holds the vials down).
 Clean it with a tissue with water.
 The final step involves the cleaning and positioning the injection needle.
 Wipe the needle with a tissue with water.
 For the best injections, the needle should go smoothly in the injection port.

 Although it is not really a mechanical part, the photo-detector array that is used to determine the surface plasmon resonance angle should be checked for its performance (2).
 The figure ‘Reflectance dips’ shows the reflectance over a small range of pixels.
 The actual curve is a fitting that enables the system to measure the resonance angle with great precision.
 The ‘Normal Dips’ curve goes down to a reflectance of ~10.000.
 The second ‘Normal dips’ curve dip shifts over a few pixels because protein has bound and thus the refractive index on the surface has changed.
 Two abnormal dips are also depicted in the figure.
 Because the SPR angle is measured not at one point but in a larger section, surface heterogeneity will average the signal.
 This results in the shallow dip-like curve 3.
 A large change in refractive index (e.g. by glycerol or DMSO) can go beyond the dynamic range of the detector, which results in the absence of a dip, such as in curve 4.